White papers versus e-books

 • White papers are not used in your industry

 If no one else in your industry has ever published one, a white paper could sound too strange or too intimidating to download.
+This applies to all B2C marketing as well.
 An e-book might be a better choice.

 • Your audience is prone to distraction